Business Division For Illinois Professionals

-Similar to other property, business assets are divided and distributed pursuant to the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/).
-When preparing for a divorce and considering the impact it will have on a business, the first question that must be answered is the following: Are the business interests marital property or are they non-marital property?
+Similar to other property, business assets are divided and distributed pursuant to the Illinois Marriage and Dissolution of Marriage Act.
+When preparing for a divorce and considering the impact it will have on a business, the first question that must be answered is the following: Are the business interests marital property or are they nonmarital property?

 Business owners who are getting divorced in Illinois need clear objectives and a workable plan of action.
 If your business is a marital asset, these are some options available to you:

-The option that is best for you will depend entirely on your future plans, your goals, the state of your business, and the unique nature of your relationship.
+The option that is best for you will depend entirely on your future plans, your goals, the state of your business and the unique nature of your relationship.
 An experienced Chicago divorce lawyer can help you weigh your options and craft a plan of action to help you find the very best solution.
+Find more answers to asset division questions on the FAQ page.

 At Taege Law Offices, our Chicago divorce lawyers have the skills and experience needed to represent you if your dissolution involves any business interest.
 If you or your spouse owns a business and you are separating, you need a qualified attorney by your side.

-To set up a free, fully confidential review of your case, please do not hesitate to contact our legal team at (312) 228-5800.
-From our law offices on the North side of Chicago, we handle family law cases throughout Illinois.
+To set up a free, fully confidential review of your case, please do not hesitate to contact our legal team at 872-777-9946.
+From our law offices on the North Side of Chicago, we handle family law cases throughout Illinois.